Tuesday, 20 August 2019

 The above three pictures show the main gate and the beautiful wooden balcony above it.

-A wooden bar was used to close and secure the door from inside.
+A wooden bar was used to close and secure the door from the inside.

 The pictures given below were also taken by Syed Waseem Ali in 2009.
 They show the interior of the haveli.
 Different rooms, niches, doors, windows, stairs and floor.